Skip to main content

 Algoverse is an AI research program that publishes at NeurIPS, ICML, ICLR, ACL, and EMNLP.
 It costs $3,325, pairs students with PIs from leading AI labs and top universities, and maintains a 68-73% documented acceptance rate at these venues.
 Its core value proposition is a real, peer-reviewed conference publication.

-If you are specifically interested in AI research and want a publication that carries weight in the machine learning community, Algoverse delivers that at less than half the price of Pioneer Academics.
-If you want accredited coursework and are less concerned about where your research is published, Pioneer may fit your needs -- but you should understand what the $7,000+ price tag does and does not include.
+If you are interested in AI research and want a publication that carries weight in the machine learning community, Algoverse delivers that at less than half the price of Pioneer Academics.
+Pioneer may serve students who want a general multi-subject research experience, but you should understand that a publication in an internal journal does not constitute a meaningful research credential -- and $7,000+ is a steep price to pay for one.

 Frequently Asked Questions